egunnars/PDTO-growth-modeling/README.md

 This repository holds codes used to produce numerical and graphical results reported in the manuscript “Understanding patient-derived tumor organoid growth through an integrated imaging and mathematical modeling framework”.
 The codes are written in MATLAB.

+## Image and spreadsheet data

+Raw images used for NN image analysis and spreadsheet data containing the results of the analysis are provided in separate folders.
+The files titled "Count and measure" include information on each organoid in each well, whereas files titled "Tracking" include information on tracked organoids.
+The column "Object ID" can be used to cross-reference between the files.
+The column "Track ID" identifies the tracked organoids.

 ## Reproduce results of model fitting for US-UP-UK data

 To reproduce the results of model fitting for the US-UP-UK datasets reported in the manuscript, do the following: